Dr Elahe Karimnia

 About me

-I am an interdisciplinary urban scholar interested in Critical Urban Practices through which public and cultural life of cities are shaped, contested and reimagined.
+I am an interdisciplinary urban scholar interested in Critical Urban Practices through which public and cultural life of cities are contested and reimagined.
 These practices are feminist and decolonial in their imaginations, collaborative in their processes, and creative in their approaches.

 Prior to joining UWE, I served as an Associate in 'Urban Research and Spatial Practice' at Theatrum Mundi, a pioneering non-profit research centre based in London and Paris which aims to expand the crafts of city-making through collaboration between artists, architects and urbanists.
 I was responsible for research and writings on 'Urban Backstages' project exploring spaces and infrastructures for cultural production in cities.
 I was also involved in 'Choreographing the City' and 'Movement Forum' projects which offer interdisciplinary methods between choreography and urban design for designing (im)mobility justice in cities.